Foreword

-First, I won’t get into the argument Profiler vs. Extended Events.
+First, I won't get into the Profiler vs. Extended Events debate.
 Profiler was already deprecated when I got myself into the database business, so I never had to work with it.
 People say it has a better GUI, but there is no more development.
-It’s time to move on.
+It's time to move on.

-Once you reach a certain level of problem complexity, you’ll want to look under the SQL Server’s hood.
-And we, mere mortals, have access to only a limited number of tools.
-I can think of only Trace Flags, DBCC and Extended Events.
+Once you reach a certain level of problem complexity, you'll want to look under the SQL Server's hood.
+And for live event capture, we, mere mortals, have access to only a limited number of tools.
+I can think of only Trace Flags, DBCC commands, and Extended Events.

 And if you have to debug something in production, Extended Events is the safest choice.

-I’ll again refer to the Extended Events tag; there are some interesting problems that I could debug only with the XE’s help.
+I'll again refer to the Extended Events tag - there are some interesting problems I could debug only with XE's help, including tracking down production errors.
 I also have a GitHub repo sharing a few useful code snippets.

 There are several thousand XEs, and most of them are situational.
 You'll regularly use about 20 of them (and I'm being generous).
 But you'll know where to look when the real tricky problem rears its head.